Teacher For Learning

 Here are some strategies for applying formative assessments:

 - Use the “one-minute paper.”
-Ask your students to write on an index card (or the equivalent online document) what their most significant learning was for a lesson, module, or even a lecture.
+Ask your students to write on an index card (or the equivalent online document) what their most significant learning kernel was for a lab, module, or even a lecture.

 - When the goal is acquisition of factual knowledge, chunk your assessments into smaller, more frequent quizzes to allow students the opportunity of experiencing test-taking in a setting with lower stakes than the typical midterm exam.